 Have reasonable expectations

 Accidents at night are not something your child has control over, even as they get older.
 Bedwetting has many causes and accidents can happen no matter what you and your child do to prevent them, so be patient and supportive.
 If a certain course of action isn't working straight away, don't give up.
-Sometimes it just takes time.

 Encourage calm bedtimes

 Going to bed in the right frame of mind will help your child to relax and sleep well.
-The anxiety and stress of bedwetting builds as bedtime draws near, so make sure your child enjoys some calming activities to help them unwind.
-Switch off the TV and computer games and encourage a relaxing bath and some quiet time to read or catch up on the day’s events instead.
+The anxiety and stress of bedwetting builds as bedtime draws near, so make sure your child enjoys some calming activities to help them minimise stress.
+Switch off the TV and video games and encourage a relaxing bath and some quiet time to read or catch up on the day’s events instead.

-It’s completely understandable that your child’s needs are foremost in your mind.
-But interrupted sleep and the worry of the situation are likely to be having an impact on you too, so it’s important to look after yourself.
-Take time out to rest and find something to help you relax like enjoying a walk or spending time with friends.
+It’s understandable that you put your child’s need before your own.
+However, interrupted sleep and worrying about the situation is likely having an impact on you too.
+Take time to rest and find something to help you relax, like enjoying a walk or spending time with friends.
 Your wellbeing is also important, and can have a very positive influence on your child too.

-You're not alone.
+You are not alone.
 Many families are going through the same things as you, and connecting with people in the same situation can be a huge help.
 Talk to your doctor or NHS continence adviser for support.
-Sharing your feelings with a good friend or family member can also help you feel better about the situation, so don’t bottle it up.
+Sharing your feelings with a good friend or family member can also help you feel better about the situation.